markgyoni/geopol/docs/Getting_Started/Joining.md

 ---

 After installing, launch the game and click on the "Join GeoPol" button.
-This will take you directly to the lobby.
 If for some reason you still can't join, the ip is: **geopolmc.org**